 By Bee Wilson

-This isn’t a book with advice about feeding kids in the same guidebook style as the others, but it does contain a broader look at why we feed our kids the way that we do and it’s such a fascinating read if you want some big picture perspective.
+This contains a broader look at why we feed our kids the way that we do, and it’s such a fascinating read if you want some big picture perspective.
 It’s well-researched and is chock full of information about how our food habits form in early childhood, which is useful info for any parent of small kids!

 By Aubrey Gordon, co-host of the popular podcast Maintenance Phase, this New York Times bestseller is one I couldn’t put down.
 “In You Just Need to Lose Weight, Aubrey Gordon equips readers with the facts and figures to reframe myths about fatness in order to dismantle the anti-fat bias ingrained in how we think about and treat fat people.
 Bringing her dozen years of community organizing and training to bear, Gordon shares the rhetorical approaches she and other organizers employ to not only counter these pernicious myths, but to dismantle the anti-fat bias that so often underpin them.”

 Her first book, What We Don’t Talk About When We Talk About Fat, is a great resource, too.